learn-co-curriculum/dsc-bias-variance-trade-off-lab/README.md

 ## Summary

-This lab gave you insight in how bias and variance change for a training and test set by using a pretty "simple" model, and a very complex model.
+This lab gave you insight into how bias and variance change for a training and a test set by using a pretty "simple" model, and a very complex model.